Solid-Smoke/endpoint-extractor/README.md

-# 🛰️ Endpoint Extractor – Chrome Extension
+# 🛰️ Endpoint Extractor – Chrome & Mozilla Extensions

-**Endpoint Extractor** is a lightweight Chrome extension that extracts all endpoints (URLs) found within a web page and its loaded scripts.
+**Endpoint Extractor** is a lightweight extension that extracts all endpoints (URLs) found within a web page and its loaded scripts.
 It's useful for developers, bug bounty hunters, and penetration testers who want quick visibility into API paths, static file endpoints, and more.

 ---